 How to Create a MultiBoot USB Flash Drive (Windows)

-- Run the tool again to Add More ISOs/Distributions to your Drive
+- Then, Run the tool again to Add More ISOs/Distributions to your Drive.

-- Restart your PC setting it to boot from the USB device
+- Restart your PC.
+But be sure to set it to boot from the USB device.

-- Select a distribution to Boot from the Menu and enjoy!
+- Select a distribution to launch.
+Then, boot and enjoy!

-That's all there is to it.
-You should now be booting your favorite distributions from your custom Multi-Boot USB device!
+That's really all there is to it.
+If all went well, then you should be booting your favorite distributions from your custom Multi-Boot USB device!

-NOTE: YUMI persistence option is currently broken when using YUMI-18.104.22.168.exe within WINE.
-Don't choose persistence and set the slider or the process will freeze while trying to build the persistent file and you will be forced to close YUMI.
+NOTE: YUMI persistence option is currently broken when using YUMI-220.127.116.11.exe within WINE.
+As a result, don't choose persistence and set the slider or the process will freeze while trying to build the persistent file and you will be forced to close YUMI.